kprosues/ProjectLambdaLogAnalysisTool/FUNCTIONAL_REQUIREMENTS.md

 ---

 ## **FR13: Tab Navigation System**
-**Description:** Provide a tabbed interface to switch between different analysis views (Knock Analysis and Boost Control).
+**Description:** Provide a tabbed interface to switch between different analysis views (Knock Analysis, Boost Control, and Air/Fuel Ratio).

 **Acceptance Criteria:**
 - Tab navigation buttons are displayed at the top of the content area
-- Two tabs are available: "Knock Analysis" and "Boost Control"
+- Three tabs are available: "Knock Analysis", "Boost Control", and "Air/Fuel Ratio"
 - Active tab button is visually highlighted (different styling)
 - Clicking a tab button switches to that tab's content
 - Only one tab's content is visible at a time
 - Tab content sections are properly hidden/shown when switching tabs
 - Default active tab is "Knock Analysis" when file is first loaded
-- Tab state persists when switching between tabs (data is cached)
+- Tab state persists when switching between tabs (data is cached, charts persist)
 - Tab buttons remain visible and functional after file processing
+- Charts persist across tab switches (not re-rendered if they already exist)

 ---